NitoNetwork/Nito-core/SECURITY.md

 ## Reporting a Vulnerability

-To report security issues send an email to security@nito.org (not for support).
+To report security issues send an email to help@nitopool.fr (not for support).